 Important notes before you start...

-1. Hyper-V Cluster Support: The configuration migration tool cannot be used to move the Altaro VM Backup configuration between nodes in the same cluster.
-It is suggested that in this case a dedicated machine is used for Altaro VM Backup.
+3. Hyper-V Cluster Support: The configuration migration tool cannot be used to move the Altaro VM Backup configuration between nodes in the same cluster.
+In this case a dedicated machine is required for Altaro VM Backup.

 5. You must be running at least 8.5.20 in order make use of the migration tool.